codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Oddly enough, even though the first selector with the value of "Alert" seems to be more specific that actually isn't the case since the `color: blue` styling isn't applied to the "Alert" text.
+Oddly enough, even though the first selector with the value of "canine" seems to be more specific that actually isn't the case since the `color: cyan` styling isn't applied to the "Dog" text.

-Order matter as well as specificity and we see that in action with the `color: green` styling being applied as intended to the "Lazy" text.
+Order matter as well as specificity and we see that in action with the `color: seagreen` styling being applied as intended to the "Cat" text.

 <p class="codepen" data-height="260" data-theme-id="0" data-default-tab="css,result" data-user="codylewis" data-slug-hash="eXopNM" style="height: 260px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Attribute Selector 3">
   <span>See the Pen <a href="https://codepen.io/codylewis/pen/eXopNM/">